Self-supervised component separation for the extragalactic submillimeter sky: Results

-We have computed the auto power spectra for all the recovered components and compared them to the ones of the original WebSky components.
-For each component, we also compare the cross power spectra between the recovered components and the original ones, to check whether when removing the reconstructed noise of the estimated components, the signal is fully recovered.
+We computed the auto power spectra for all the recovered components and compared them to the power spectra of the original WebSky components.
+For each component, we also compare the cross power spectra between the recovered components and the original ones to check whether or not the signal is fully recovered when removing the reconstructed noise of the estimated components.
 In Fig.~\ref{fig:powerspectra}, we show the resulting power spectra for the CMB in the left panel, SZ in the middle one, and CIB on the right.
-We also show the $\mathcal{C}_\ell$ residuals in percentage in the bottom of each plot.
-For the case of CMB, we recover very well the signal, with reconstructing noise dominating from $\ell>1000$.
-Removing the reconstructed noise in the cross spectrum with the WebSky CMB shows a very good recovery of the CMB signal, below 1\% error up to $\ell=2500$.
-For the CIB, we have a very good agreement between the two power spectra, within 3\% error and a bias below 2\% up to $\ell=2500$.
+We also show the $\mathcal{C}_\ell$ residuals as a percentage at the bottom of each plot.
+For the case of CMB, we recover the signal very well, with reconstructed noise dominating from $\ell>1000$.
+Removing the reconstructed noise in the cross spectrum with the WebSky CMB leads to very good recovery of the CMB signal, with below 1\% error up to $\ell=2500$.
+For the CIB, we see very good agreement between the two power spectra, with less than 3\% error and a bias of below 2\% up to $\ell=2500$.
 The cross spectrum between $\overline{\mathrm{CIB}}$ and CIB also shows a good recovery of the signal.
-For the SZ reconstructed maps (both for MILCA and for our method $\overline{\mathrm{SZ}}$), the power spectra are above the expected signal, especially at small scales.
-This indicates the presence of additional signal, e.g., noise, in good agreement with the effect seen in the distributions of the PDF in Sect.~\ref{sect:pdf}.
+For the SZ reconstructed maps, the power spectra are above the expected signal for both MILCA and our method $\overline{\mathrm{SZ}}$, especially at small scales.
+This indicates the presence of additional signal ---for example, noise---, which is in good agreement with the effect seen in the distributions of the PDF in Sect.~\ref{sect:pdf} (greater noise for $\overline{\mathrm{SZ}}$ than for MILCA).
 By performing the cross spectra with the SZ WebSky map, interesting observations can be made.
-At small scales, $\ell>1000$, we see an excess of signal in the cross spectrum between MILCA and the true SZ emission from WebSKy (MILCAxSZ) leading to a bias of up to 50\% at $\ell=2500$, that is not seen in the cross-spectrum $\overline{\mathrm{SZ}}$xSZ.
-This effect is due to the contamination of the CIB in the MILCA SZ map, that correlates with the SZ effect.
-The residuals of the cross-spectrum $\overline{\mathrm{SZ}}$xSZ indicate a good recovery of the signal within an error of 5\% up to $\ell=2500$ and with a bias below 3\% in all $\ell$.
-We will confirm this result in the next section, in which we compute the cross-spectra between all the components to study the contamination.
+At all $\ell$, we see a lack of signal in the cross spectrum between MILCA and the true SZ emission from WebSky (MILCAxSZ), leading to a bias of between 10\% and 25\% within $10<\ell<2500$, which is not seen in the cross-spectrum $\overline{\mathrm{SZ}}$xSZ.
+This effect is due to the contamination of the CIB in the MILCA SZ map, itself attributable to the correlation between SZ and CIB.
+The residuals of the cross-spectrum $\overline{\mathrm{SZ}}$xSZ indicate a good recovery of the signal within an error of 5\% up to $\ell=2500$ and with a bias of below 3\% at all $\ell$.
+We confirm this result in the following section, where we demonstrate how we compute the cross-spectra between all the components to study the contamination.